Research and Experiential Learning

 Explore New Knowledge, On and Off Campus

-A large part of your learning at Utica College will happen outside of the traditional classroom setting.
-Whether you’re conducting light pollution experiments in a state-of-the-art lab on campus, visiting a construction job site, or studying ancient lives in Albania, undergraduate programs at UC are hands-on from day one.
+A large part of your learning at Utica University will happen outside of the traditional classroom setting.
+Whether you’re conducting light pollution experiments in a state-of-the-art lab on campus, visiting a construction job site, or studying ancient lives in Albania, undergraduate programs at Utica are hands-on from day one.

 Learning on the Leading Edge

-At UC you’ll have the opportunity to dive deep into fascinating subjects, do meaningful research, collaborate with accomplished faculty, present at conferences, work with the latest tools and techniques, and travel to wherever learning is happening.
-Working with our faculty, UC students have:
+At Utica you’ll have the opportunity to dive deep into fascinating subjects, do meaningful research, collaborate with accomplished faculty, present at conferences, work with the latest tools and techniques, and travel to wherever learning is happening.
+Working with our faculty, Utica students have:

 - Discovered a new species of bacteria